juspay/hyperswitch-control-center/README.md

 ### Feature flag descriptions

+#### Generate report

+The `generate_report` feature flag controls the ability to generate detailed reports on payments, refunds, and disputes.
+When enabled, this allows users to pull reports covering the previous 6 months of transaction data.
+The reports can provide insights into trends, identify issues, and inform business decisions.

 #### Mixpanel

 The `mixpanel` feature flag controls the collection and transmission of anonymous usage data to Mixpanel for analytics.
 When enabled, the dashboard will automatically send information about user actions and events to Mixpanel without collecting any personally identifiable information via REST API.